artcreator329/betame-app-sdk54/BETACOIN_MIGRATION_SUMMARY.md

 ### Function Updates
 - `create_user_wallet()` function updated to use `betame_betacoins` column
-- New users still get 10 stones and 5 BetaCoins by default
+- New users still get 10 diamonds and 5 BetaCoins by default

 ## Code Changes ✅